 Contra Costa County Workforce Development Board

-As part of the Bounce Back Contra Costa campaign, the Contra Costa County Workforce Development Board is providing information and resources to help businesses and employees address the COVID-19 pandemic.
-For assistance, please call 833-320-1919.
+As part of the Bounce Back Contra Costa campaign, the Contra Costa County Workforce Development Board website is providing information and resources to help businesses and employees bounce back from the COVID-19 pandemic.
+For assistance, please call (925) 671-4500.

-The Contra Costa SBDC has created Coping with COVID-19 Webinars to provide tools for navigating the economic difficulties posed by COVID-19, including step-by-step directions on filing an application for the SBA Economic Injury Disaster Loan.
-For personalized assistance, businesses can call (925) 222-5228 or email firstname.lastname@example.org.
+The Contra Costa SBDC has created tools for navigating the economic difficulties posed by COVID-19.
+For personalized assistance, businesses can call (925) 222-5228 or visit the COVID-19 SBDC Resources Website.

 Governor’s Office of Business and Economic Development (GO-Biz)

 The Governor’s Office of Business and Economic Development has compiled helpful information for employers, employees and all Californians as it relates to COVID-19.
-The COVID-19 resource page includes information about the State of California’s small business loan programs, Small Business COVID-19 Relief Grant Program and labor and workforce support for businesses and employees.
+GO-Biz has compiled the resources in the California Business Comeback Guide.
+Additional information about GO-Biz can be found on the GO-Biz Website.

 California Employment Development Department (EDD)

 The EDD has created a centralized COVID-19 resource webpage for both workers and employers impacted by COVID-19.
 Workers experiencing reduced hours, as well as those who must miss work to receive treatment or care for sick family members or children during school closures, will find helpful resources.
 Employers who are experiencing a hardship due to COVID-19 will find helpful resources related to tax relief, such as a 60-day extension to file state payroll reports and deposit payroll taxes, and potential closure or layoffs.